DamilolaArogundade/Pixar-films-Analysis/README.md

  **b.
 Are they also the best rated?**

-To determine whether the movies that won the most awards are also the highest-rated, we analysed film ratings across all available review criteria and then compared these results with the list of top award-winning films.
+To determine whether the movies that won the most awards are also the highest-rated, we analysed film ratings across all available review criteria.
+Then we compared these results with the list of top award-winning films.

 ```SQL
 Select top 5 film, rotten_tomatoes_score